cybear/advent-of-code-2020/README.md

 The way I'm approaching problem solving is usually without a clear idea of the exact solution.
 I don't know exactly whether an object is better looking like this or like that.
 So for fast iterations and "stumbling", JS is certainly an easier language.
 I imagine that for low-level programming, and for systems programming, it is a tool which can give huge benefits over its alternatives.
 It's of course possible that I'm still slower in Rust simply because I'm still a newbie at Rust and I've been writing JavaScript for over 20 years.

+## Day 14

+I don't know enough about bitwise operations to come up with a solution without spending a lot of time experimenting.
+Feeling an "Advent of Code in Rust" fatigue right now.

+Some things I found out which I want to try if/when I get back into the groove again:

+- Using methods belonging to a struct that can use `&Self`
+- Using a constructor for a Struct so I can say `let foo = Import::new("filename.txt");`